 Then, you can sort them in order of importance.
 In a perfect world, all your boxes will be checked when we find your dream home.
 In reality, you might have to compromise on something.
-It’s my job to be able to tell you what NOT to compromise on and what you can let slide.
+It’s our job to be able to tell you what NOT to compromise on and what you can let slide.
 Location is NOT something you want to compromise on in favour of a whirlpool spa for instance.
 You can always install a tub with glowing aromatherapy lights if you want but you can’t move the train tracks that run across the back of the property.

 Listings can be a bit awkward and hard to read.
-I’ll send you an example of a full broker MLS listing and explain it line by line to you.
+We’ll send you an example of a full broker MLS listing and explain it line by line to you.
 That way, when you open your email every morning and start looking at these darned listings, you’ll know that BOM is not our opinion of the property but rather the fact that it’s “Back On Market” or that a HOLDOVER: 90 days is not some weird yoga pose you must perform prior to an offer.

 Once you feel comfortable with the process, we need to get out and look at a whole bunch of houses.
-It’s important for me to take you to as many properties as possible in the first couple of showings so that I can get a handle on what you like and what you don’t like.
+It’s important for us to take you to as many properties as possible in the first couple of showings so that we can get a handle on what you like and what you don’t like.
 You’ll also be surprised at how what you thought you wanted versus what you’re actually attracted to in a house changes once you’ve seen a few.
-It’s also important for me to point out what the pros and cons of each property are.
-It’s my job to point out any “permanent deficiencies” with a given property.
+It’s also important for us to point out what the pros and cons of each property are.
+It’s our job to point out any “permanent deficiencies” with a given property.
 These are things that you the prospective buyer cannot change about a property that may materially affect its value now and in the future.

-As I mentioned earlier, train tracks running across the back of your property would be considered a PERMANENT deficiency.
-Even if you love trains, it’s not something that most buyers will want and it’s also my job to think long term: when it comes time to sell the property you are considering NOW in the distant future, will it be appealing to the largest number of potential buyers?
+As we mentioned earlier, train tracks running across the back of your property would be considered a PERMANENT deficiency.
+Even if you love trains, it’s not something that most buyers will want and it’s also our job to think long term: when it comes time to sell the property you are considering NOW in the distant future, will it be appealing to the largest number of potential buyers?

 It still all comes down to the old adage “LOCATION, LOCATION, LOCATION”.
 You can change pretty much everything about a house once you buy it but you can’t change where it is.